-Endocrine disruptors are chemical substances which interfere with the synthesis, secretion, transport, binding, action or elimination of natural hormones in the body that play roles in development, behavior, fertility and maintenance of normal cell metabolism (Crisp et al, 1998).
-This interference occurs at certain doses of the chemicals and can cause malignant tumours, birth anomalies and other developmental defects such as learning disabilities attention deficit disorders, brain malformation, macromelia as well as sexual developmental problem in both male and female.
-Biologically, these effects cause obesity, diabetes, reproductive problems as well as hormone sensitive cancers in both male and female (Gore et al, 2015).
-They are also called hormonally active agents, endocrine disrupting chemicals or endocrine disrupting compounds (Diamanti-Kandarakis et al, 2009).
+"Endocrine disruptors are chemical substances which interfere with the synthesis, secretion, transport, binding, action or elimination of natural hormones in the body that play roles in development, behavior, fertility and maintenance of normal cell metabolism" (Crisp et al, 1998).
+"This interference occurs at certain doses of the chemicals and can cause malignant tumors, birth anomalies and other developmental defects such as learning disabilities attention deficit disorders, brain malformation, macromelia as well as sexual developmental problems in both males and females.
+Biologically, these effects cause obesity, diabetes, reproductive problems as well as hormone sensitive cancers in both male and females" (Gore et al, 2015).
+"They are also called hormonally active agents, endocrine disrupting chemicals or endocrine disrupting compounds" (Diamanti-Kandarakis et al, 2009).